 The Set Up EHR screen is accessed from the System Tools screen (see Section 5.1.2).
-It enables connection to an EHR shared network drive connected to the same local area network as the AdaptDx[®].
-As illustrated above, step-by-step instructions are provided.
+It enables connection to an EHR shared-network disk drive connected to the same local area network as the AdaptDx®.

-To establish an EHR connection, the AdaptDx® must first be connected to a local area network (see Sections 5.5.2 and 5.5.3) with a shared WindowsTM disk drive which the EHR uses to import data.
-Ask your office information technology (IT) group for the Machine Name, Share Name, Login, and Password information appropriate for this shared network drive resource.
+To establish an EHR connection, the AdaptDx® must first be connected to a local area network (see Sections 5.5.2 and 5.5.3) with a shared-network disk drive which the EHR uses to import data.
+The Machine Name, Share Name, Login, and Password information appropriate for this shared-network disk drive will be required.

 Connect - Enter the Machine Name, Share Name, Login, and Password in the appropriate text fields on the screen.
 Note that the Machine Name may be an IP Address or the alpha-numeric text name of the computer.
 The password entered will not be displayed as typed.
-An asterisk character () will appear instead for each character entered.
+An asterisk character (\) will appear instead for each character entered.
 After successfully entering all 4 values, touch Connect.
 If the connection is successful, the Current Status field will change to "Connected to EHR".
 This connection will be maintained as long as the AdaptDx is powered up, and if the machine is restarted, the connection will be automatically restored.

-Disconnect - Touch the Disconnect button to disconnect from the current EHR shared network drive.
+Disconnect - Touch the Disconnect button to disconnect from the current EHR shared-network disk drive.
 All connection information will be saved, but no connection will be attempted until Connect is touched again.